IT Band Tendonitis

 Iliotibial band syndrome is an overuse injury resulting from the inflammation of iliotibial band.
 Iliotibial band is a tough group of fibers that begins at the iliac crest of hip and runs along the outside of the thigh, to get attached to the outer side of the shin bone just below the knee joint.
 Its function is to coordinate with the thigh muscles and provide stability the knee joint.
 Iliotibial band syndrome occurs when the iliotibial band and the lower outside portion of the thigh bone at the knee joint rub against each other.
 It commonly occurs in athletes, cyclists, and runners.

 Iliotibial band syndrome can occur from quickly increasing distances with running or biking type activities.
-Other predisposing factors associated with the injury include running on uneven surfaces, wearing improper fitting shoes, uneven leg length, muscle imbalance, over pronation of foot, and bowed legs.
+Other predisposing factors associated with the injury include running on uneven surfaces, wearing improper fitting shoes, uneven leg length, a limp, muscle imbalance, over pronation of foot, and bowed legs.

-Children with iliotibial band syndrome may have pain on the outer side of the knee, swelling at the site of injury, and popping sensation may be felt when the knee is bent and then straightened.
+Patients with iliotibial band syndrome may have pain on the outer side of the knee, swelling at the site of injury, and popping sensation may be felt when the knee is bent and then straightened.
 Pain may worsen after running, climbing stairs, and walking and reduced when your child is at rest.

 Conservative Treatment Options